BiDiB

 In most cases, the interaction between several components is the reason of incompatibility.
 The involved parties are obliged to investigate the problem together in the first step and clarify why these components does not work together.

-If an final agreement can't be reached, the issue shall be submitted to the BiDiB working group in order to decide for further action.
+If an final agreement can't be reached, the issue shall be submitted to the BiDiB working group in order to decide for further action. - Conscious violations of the license conditions will result in a withdrawal of the license for all products of the licensee.

 1.4.
 Revision status